Vacation rentals in New Zealand

 New Zealand’s major cities are just as appealing as its scenery.
 The water is never far from sight in Auckland, which stretches across an isthmus peppered with volcanoes.
 You can spend a day ducking in and out of hip boutiques along Ponsonby Road, followed by cocktails and dinner amid the reclaimed warehouses of Britomart, and then take the ferry into Hauraki Gulf/Tīkapa Moana the next morning to wander among the vineyards on Waiheke Island.
 On the south end of the North Island, Wellington isn’t just the nation’s capital but its cultural capital as well, home to myriad art galleries, museums, and the national symphony and ballet, not to mention its proximity to the island’s wine country.
 On the South Island, Christchurch charms with its English architecture and carefully tended gardens and parks, while mountainous Queenstown is the jumping-off point for outdoor activities.

-Top things to do in New Zealand
+What are the top things to do in New Zealand?

 Queenstown